drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 comprises the architectural posts for dictionary training that crawled from Stack Overflow.

 # Code
-Crawler for archietctural posts.py for mining architectural posts and other potential QA-AT posts.
+Crawler for mining archietctural architectural posts and other potential QA-AT posts.

 experiments.py
 for running the classification experiments.